Cosmic rays, neutrinos and GeV-TeV gamma rays from Starburst Galaxy NGC 4945: INTRODUCTION

+Inside the direction of the suggested Auger hotspot and the neutrino event IC35 with an energy of ${\rm 2004^{+236}_{-262} \; TeV}$, which is one of the most energetic neutrino events reported by IceCube Observatory in the HESE catalog, is located the galaxy NGC 4945.
+This galaxy is also detected in gamma rays by Fermi-LAT (Large Area Telescope) and reported in the first Fermi-LAT catalog \citep[1FGL;][]{2010ApJS..188..405A}.
+The gamma-ray emission was explained using the interaction of cosmic ray (CR) protons with the gas medium in the SB region \citep{2016ApJ...821...87E,2018MNRAS.474.4073W}.

-NGC 4945 is a nearly edge-on spiral galaxy classified as SB type and is located at distance of $\rm 3.82 \pm 0.31 \; Mpc$ \citep{1990MNRAS.245..665W,2007AJ....133..504K}.
-This galaxy is one of the brightest emitters in the infrared (IR) band, which originates due to the heating of dusty medium by ultraviolet (UV) and optical photons from the central SB activity.
-NGC 4945 has an obscured AGN/Seyfert type 2 nucleus, indicated by the variability of the order of hours, in hard X-ray emission \citep{1993ApJ...409..155I}.
-This galaxy is considered to be one of the brightest hard X-ray emitters at 100 keV \citep{Done_1996}.
-The mass of the supermassive black hole is $\sim \rm 4 \times 10^6 \; M_\odot$ estimated by the detection of $\rm H_2O$ megamaser \citep{Greenhill_1997}.
-Furthermore, optical line splitting shows evidence of an ionization region embedded within a conical cavity with a dimension of $\sim 1~ {\rm kpc} \times 6 \rm \; kpc$ along the minor and major axis of the galaxy \citep{1990ApJS...74..833H, 1989PASJ...41.1107N}.
-This conical shaped region was also observed in the X-ray band which is consistent with a super wind driven by SB activity \citep{10.1046/j.1365-8711.2002.05585.x}.
+NGC 4945 a nearly edge-on spiral galaxy classified as SB type is located at a distance of $\rm 3.82 \pm 0.31 \; Mpc$ \citep{1990MNRAS.245..665W,2007AJ....133..504K}.
+This galaxy is one of the brightest emitters in the infrared (IR) band, which originate from the heating of dusty medium by ultraviolet (UV) and optical photons from the central SB activity.
+Moreover, optical line splitting provides evidence of an ionization region embedded within a conical cavity with a dimension of $\sim 1~ {\rm kpc} \times 6 \rm \; kpc$ along the minor and major axis of the galaxy \citep{1990ApJS...74..833H, 1989PASJ...41.1107N}.
+This conical-shaped region was also observed in the X-ray band, which is consistent with a super wind driven by SB activity \citep{10.1046/j.1365-8711.2002.05585.x}.
+Furthermore, NGC 4945 has an obscured AGN/Seyfert type 2 nucleus indicated by the variability on timescales of hours in the hard X-ray emission \citep{1993ApJ...409..155I}.
+This galaxy is considered one of the nearby brightest hard X-ray emitters at 100 keV only after NGC 4151 \citep{Done_1996}.
+The mass of its supermassive black hole is $\sim \rm 4 \times 10^6 \; M_\odot$, estimated by the detection of $\rm H_2O$ megamaser \citep{Greenhill_1997}.